TheChillMan25/TheChillMan25/README.md

 - 🔭 I’m currently working on a web app for a TTRPG.
 - 🌱 I’m currently learning programming at University of Szeged.
 - 💬 Ask me about anything.
-- 📫 How to reach me: mail: licsmanpeter@gmail.com, insta: $licsman_peter
+- 📫 How to reach me: mail: licsmanpeter@gmail.com, insta: @licsman_peter
 - ⚡ Fun fact: While brushing my teeth I usually sing so I would do it properly and not rush it.
 -->